 - Works with normal tap pressure

-To stay away from diseases, make sure that you drink pure and healthy water.
+To stay away from diseases caused due to drinking polluted water, make sure that you drink pure and healthy water.
 There are various type of water purifiers, which acts as the best alternate for purification of water.
 Water, be it from any source, such as bore well, tap etc. is purified by removing all the contaminants present in it.
 A water purifier uses various purification processes like filtration, sedimentation and more.
-So, drinking polluted water is hazardous for health.
+Drinking polluted water is hazardous for health.
 Ensure that you drink clean, safe and pure water, to stay healthy.